-The Augusta Cutting Horse Futurity and Festival, occurring in January at the James Brown Arena, is one of several cutting horse competitions that takes place, and Augusta also is home to world-class water-sports events including the Augusta Southern Nationals drag boat races in July and the Head of the South Rowing Regatta in November.
+The Augusta Cutting Horse Futurity and Festival occurs in January at the James Brown Arena, and Augusta also is home to world-class water-sports events including the Augusta Southern Nationals drag boat races in July and the Head of the South Rowing Regatta in November.

 Historical sites and monuments commemorate prominent figures in city history.
-The Monument to Georgia's Signers (of the Declaration of Independence, that is) stands on Greene Street between 5th and 6th streets.
+The Signers Monument (of the Declaration of Independence signers, that is) stands on Greene Street between 5th and 6th streets.
 At the center of the Augusta Common, Broad Street between 8th and 9th streets, is a statue of Augusta founder Gen. James E. Oglethorpe.
 The Korean War Memorial, in the 400 block of Broad Street, honors Augusta-area Korean War soldiers.